Vivian Manasc

 Vivian Manasc (born 1956) is a Canadian architect.

 Early life and education

 Born in Bucharest, Romania, Manasc moved to Canada with her parents in her childhood.
 She graduated from McGill University in Montreal, Quebec with a Bachelor of Architecture degree in 1980.

 Career

-Manasc is principal in the firm Manasc Isaac.
+Manasc is principal in the firm Reimagine Architects, formerly Manasc Isaac Architects. c.
 Projects by her firm include the City of Calgary Water Centre, and the Mosaic Centre for Conscious Community and Commerce, a net-zero commercial building in Edmonton, Alberta.

-As of 2021, Manasc is the chair of the board of Athabasca University.
+From 2017 to 2021, Manasc was the chair of the Board of Governors Athabasca University.

 She was awarded the Alberta Order of Excellence in 2017.